IntelliTect-Samples/IntroToObservabilityAndOpenTelemetry/slides.md

 - Cross-functional: built and operated by multiple teams
 ---
 ## Observability: better visibility into systems
-- Why: help you identify and solve problems faster -> enables the business to move faster
+- Why: help you identify and solve problems faster ➡️ enables the business to move faster
 - How: Monitoring, alerting, debugging
-- What: signals like logs, metrics, traces (also exception trackers, profiling)
+- What: signals like logs, metrics, traces (also exception trackers, profiling, ...)
 ---
-## Observability helps you answer questions when things go wrong, like:
+## Observability helps you answer questions when things go wrong
 - What went wrong?
 - Why did it go wrong?
 - Why is the system exhibiting this behavior?
+- Is the service doing what users expect it to be doing?
-- Can you answer these questions without making code changes?
+- **Can you answer these questions without making code changes?**
 ---
-## Observability, like DevOps, is a Way™️, not plug-n-play
+## A way, not plug-n-play™️
-- More about culture and practices than any one tool
+- More about culture and practices than any one tool, like DevOps
 - Non-functional requirement
 ---
-## What is a world class organization?
+## What is a "world class" organization?
-- Can **change** quickly
+- Can **change** quickly to meet business needs
 - End user outcomes are the focus
-- Observability enables software and organizations to move fast and break less things
+- Observability enables software and organizations to move fast and break _less_ things
 ---
 <!-- _class: lead -->
 # How is observability related to monitoring?